Mollie Tibbetts murder suspect makes first court appearance, Tibbetts family releases statement

 "The government has weighed in at the highest levels," Rivera's lawyer said.

+If convicted of murdering the Iowa University sophomore, Rivera faces life in prison without the possibility of parole.

+"Christhian is a young man who has been working a number of years for a respectable business in this community," Richards said before bail was set.
+"No criminal record. we urge in court to be fair."

-A preliminary hearing was set for Aug.
+A preliminary hearing in the case was set for Aug.
 31 at 2 p.m.

+Less than a half hour before Rivera walked into court, Tibbetts' family members issued their first statement since Mollie's body was found in an Iowa cornfield.

+"Our hearts are broken," the statement said.
+“On behalf of Mollie’s entire family, we thank all of those from around the world who have sent their thoughts and prayers for our girl."

 Fox News' Melissa Chrise and Travis Fedschun contributed to this report.